AISyLab/AISY_docs/docs/neuralnetworks.md

 ```

-The neural network model is defined by setting the method:
+As shown in the above code, the neural network model is defined by setting the method:

 ```python
 aisy.set_neural_network(mlp)
 ```

 Note, however, that when the neural network model is set as above, the parameters ```classes``` and ```number_of_samples``` don't need to be
 passed.
-They will be automatically set according to the defined dataset parameters.
+They will be automatically set according to the defined dataset and leakage model settings.

 ### Passing Custom Parameters to the Neural Network Definition